Dipeshtwis/curriculum-html-css/capstone/html_capstone.md

 **Milestone 2 - mobile first (5h)**

-- Create the 2 pages for mobile
+- Create the 2 pages for mobile.
-- Deploy the project
+- Deploy the project.

 ### Day 2

 **Milestone 3 - desktop version (5h)**

-- Adapt the 2 pages to desktop
+- Adapt the 2 pages to desktop.

 **Milestone 4 - interactions (1.5h)**

-- Implement the user interactions: link, mobile menu
+- Implement the user interactions: link, mobile menu.
-- Deploy the project
+- Deploy the project.

 ### Day 3

 **Milestone 5 - dynamic page (5h)**

-- Implement the section "Featured speakers" with dynamic HTML
+- Implement the section "Featured speakers" with dynamic HTML.
-- Deploy the project, and test for final details
+- Deploy the project and check to make sure everything works as planned.

 **Milestone 6 - documentation (1.5h)**

-- Record a video for your project
+- Record a video describing your project.
-- Create a good README and PR description
+- Create a good README and pull request description.

 ### Need a big picture?